brightbox/brightbox-cloud-controller-manager/README.md

 described in `Gopkg.toml`.
 Run `dep ensure` to check vendor is up to date.

 ## Design approach
 The implementation in the brightbox package satisifes the `cloudprovder.Interface` pluggable interface.

+The provider implements:

+- the node controller - annotating nodes with zone, region and image type information allowing the k8s scheduler to better place containers in a resilient manner

+- the service controller - building Brightbox Cloud load balancers on demand.

 It treats the cloud-controller framework and the wider Kubernetes system as a supervisor system - along the lines of Erlang.
 The approach taken